dnguyen82/tiffanynguyen.github.io/README.md

 primary step in the analysis.
 I could understand the data in the file better.
 This is the primary step in the study.

+#Visualization and exploratory data analysis (EDA):
+We'll look at the variables in our dataset to see what we can learn from them.
+This exploratory analysis will assist us in comprehending how the variables interact and how representative they are.
+Finally, it will help us formulate hypotheses to achieve the project's purpose and consider future work.